What It Is

 Common Confusion

 Cappuccinos contain more foam and less liquid milk, making the coffee flavor feel stronger and the texture lighter.
-Compare them side-by-side: latte vs cappuccino.
+Lattes use more milk and a thinner foam layer, creating a smoother, milkier drink.
+See the full breakdown of the difference between a cappuccino and a latte.

-"How is this different from a flat white?"
+"How is it different from a flat white?"

-Flat whites contain very little foam and more liquid milk, creating a smoother, more integrated texture.
+Flat whites use a thin layer of microfoam instead of a thick foam cap, creating a smoother, more integrated texture.
 Cappuccinos feel lighter because of the thicker foam layer.

-"Why does it come in a smaller cup?"
+"Why does a cappuccino come in a smaller cup?"

-Traditional cappuccinos are served in smaller cups because the balance of espresso, milk, and foam works best in a compact size.
-Larger versions often resemble lattes with extra foam.
+Traditional cappuccinos are served in 5–6 oz (≈150–180 ml) cups because the 1:1:1 balance works best in a compact size.
+Larger versions often resemble lattes with extra foam, losing the cappuccino's defining structure.

 📌 Good to Know

 Cappuccinos are defined by their foam structure as much as their ingredients.
 Because foam is mostly air, it increases the volume of the drink without adding much weight.
-This is why a cappuccino can feel light in your hand while still delivering a strong coffee flavor.
+This is why a cappuccino can feel light in your hand while still letting the espresso flavor come through clearly.

 🌍 Regional Notes